liaofrank91/FossilFighters/README.md

 # FossilFighters

-A project I started in my spare time, inspired by the battle system from one of my favourite childhood games, Fossil Fighters on the DS :)
+A project I started in my spare time, inspired by the battle system from one of my favourite childhood games, Fossil Fighters on the Nintendo DS :)